 While a leisurely stroll can get you out of the house and moving, adding a bit of pace to your walks can add up to great fitness benefits.
 You can increase the intensity of your walk by adding intervals of faster-paced walking.
 The CDC recommends 150 minutes a week of moderate-intensity activity or 75 minutes of vigorous activity per week.
 300 minutes (moderate) or 150 minutes (vigorous) give additional health benefits.
 By adding in fast walking intervals, you can move towards the “vigorous” category which can give great benefits even if you can’t get 300 minutes of walking in every week.

 Start out slow, warm up, and then try walking faster than normal for a set period of time.
 Then slow down again to recover and try walking faster again.
 Make sure to pace yourself, and don’t burn yourself out too early.
 Build up your endurance until you’re able to walk further and faster.
+Even if you have difficulty doing more intense intervals, even taking a minute or two during your walk to consciously walk fast can add up over time.
 Here are more tips on intervals.

 Listening to music can help you increase or decrease the intensity of your walks.
 Mix in some up-tempo songs for fast walking, and some slower tunes for your rest periods.
 You may find that switching up the music may naturally cause you to walk faster or slower without even thinking about it!